 Choose the free plan or pay $8 or $16 monthly for advanced features.

-At DevSquad, we simplify SaaS product development by handling all aspects of your project on your behalf, including product discovery.
+At DevSquad, we simplify SaaS product development by offering software product discovery services that handle all aspects of your project on your behalf, including product discovery.
 Contact us today to learn more about how we can bring your product ideas to life.